mindspore-lab/mindone/examples/stable_diffusion_v2/dreambooth_finetune.md

 ## 1. Introduction

-DreamBooth is a parameter-efficient method used to fine-tune existing text-to-image models, developed by researchers from Google Research and Boston University in 2022.
+DreamBooth is a method used to fine-tune existing Text-to-Image models, developed by researchers from Google Research and Boston University in 2022.
 It allows the model to generate contextualized images of the subject, e.g., a cute puppy of yours, in different scenes, poses, and views.
 DreamBooth can be used to fine-tune models such as Stable Diffusion2.

 The following picture gives a high-level overview of the DreamBooth Method.